FaizMK01/InternshipTask/README.md

 First Video:

 Google Sign-In
-Resend Verification Dialog box 60 second
+if the email is not verfied Resend Verification Dialog box 60 second

 Second Video: